-FHWA will render final decisions in all cases including those investigated by WSDOT.
-There are no administrative appeal forums in Title VI complaints.
+Only FHWA has the authority to accept, dismiss, or assess the merit of all cases, even those investigated by WSDOT.
+There are no administrative appeals forums in Title VI complaints.
 Once FHWA issues its final agency decision, the complaint is closed.